 Math style Characters from basic set Plane

-normal (upright, serifed) Latin, Greek and digits BMP
+plain (upright, serifed) Latin, Greek and digits BMP

-Bold Latin, Greek and digits Plane 1
+bold Latin, Greek and digits Plane 1

-Italic Latin and Greek Plane 1
+italic Latin and Greek Plane 1

 bold italic Latin and Greek Plane 1

 script (calligraphic) Latin Plane 1

 bold script (calligraphic) Latin Plane 1

-Fraktur Latin Plane 1
+fraktur Latin Plane 1

 bold fraktur Latin Plane 1

 double-struck Latin and digits Plane 1

 sans-serif Latin and digits Plane 1

 sans-serif bold Latin, Greek and digits Plane 1

 sans-serif italic Latin Plane 1

 sans-serif bold italic Latin and Greek Plane 1

-Monospace Latin and digits Plane 1
+monospace Latin and digits Plane 1

-Some of these alphabets have characters in the BMP as noted in the following section.
+^{} Some of these alphabets have characters in the BMP as noted in the following section.

 The plain letters have been unified with the existing characters in the Basic Latin and Greek blocks.
 There are 25 double-struck, italic, Fraktur and script characters that already exist in the Letterlike Symbols block (U+2100 - U+214F).
-These are explicitly unified with the characters in this block and corresponding holes have been left in the mathematical alphabets for the convenience of implementations.
+These are explicitly unified with the characters in this block and corresponding holes have been left in the mathematical alphabets.

 Compatibility Decompositions.
 All mathematical alphanumeric symbols have compatibility decompositions to the base Latin and Greek letters -- folding away such distinctions, however, is usually not desirable as it loses the semantic distinctions for which these characters where encoded.
-See Unicode Standard Annex #15, Unicode Normalization Forms for more information.
+See Unicode Normalization Forms for more information.

-2.4 Fonts Used for Mathematical Alphabets
+2.3 Fonts Used for Mathematical Alphabets

 Mathematicians place strict requirements on the specific fonts being used to represent mathematical variables.
-Readers of a mathematical text need to be able to distinguish single letter variables from each other, even when they don't appear in close proximity.
+Readers of a mathematical text need to be able to distinguish single letter variables from each other, even when they do not appear in close proximity.
 They must be able to recognize the letter itself, whether it is part of the text or is a mathematical variable, and lastly which mathematical alphabet it is from.